 The NoC is placed in rows and columns at regular intervals over the FPGA fabric.
 The user logic connects to the NoC by way of NAPs and does not interfere with the connectivity of other logic within the fabric.
-Each row and column has a main 256-bit data path that operates at 2 GHz, delivering 512 Gbps of bidirectional bandwidth in all directions.
+Each row and column has a primary 256-bit data path and additional control signals that operate at 2 GHz, delivering 512 Gbps of bidirectional bandwidth.
 While there are no direct connections between the rows and the columns, both connect to the peripheral ring of the NoC which allows for connections between points in the fabric.
-Master logic in the FPGA fabric connects to NAPs on the horizontal rows, and slave logic in the FPGA fabric connects to NAPs on the vertical columns of the NoC.
+Master logic in the FPGA fabric connects to NAPs on the horizontal rows, and slave logic in the FPGA fabric connects to NAPs on the NoC.
 The figure below shows an example of the NoC as constructed in the 7t1500 device.
 As shown, there are eight rows and ten columns, providing a total of 80 NAPs on the horizontal rows and 80 NAPs on the vertical columns to which the fabric logic can connect.
 The result is 10 Tbps of bidirectional bandwidth going north-south and 8 Tbps of bidirectional bandwidth going east-west.